Effective Field Theories and Cosmological Scattering Equations

 where $\vec{k}_T=\vec{k}_{1}+\ldots+\vec{k}_{n}$, and the double brackets denote a CFT correlator on the boundary.
 The scalar operators $\mathcal{O}$ have scaling dimension $\Delta$, and are dual to scalar fields $\phi$ in the bulk with mass

 Note that $\Delta=d$ describes minimally coupled scalars while $\Delta=(d+1)/2$ describes conformally coupled scalars.

-The correlators $\Psi_n$ satisfy conformal Ward identities (CWIs), which are a consequence of the de Sitter isometries.
+The wavefunction coefficients $\Psi_n$ satisfy conformal Ward identities (CWIs), which are a consequence of the de Sitter isometries.
 The conformal generators are $D$ (dilatation), $P_i$ (translations), $K_i$ (special conformal transformations), and $M_{ij}$ (rotations).
 The CWIs can be cast as

 where $a,b,...$ are particle labels and \eqs{ P^{i} & = k^{i}, \\ D& = k^{i}\partial_{i}+(d-\Delta), \\ K_{i} & = k_{i}\partial^{j}\partial_{j}-2k^{j}\partial_{j}\partial_{i}-2(d-\Delta)\partial_{i}, \\ M_{ij} &= \left(k_i\partial_j-k_j\partial_i\right), } with $\partial_i=\tfrac{\partial}{\partial k^i}$.
 Observe here that the conformal dimension of the scalars appear explicitly in generators.
 Boundary vector indices will be freely raised and lowered here using a flat metric.